Student-centric advice and objective recommendations

 Essay titles

 Should you begin your essay with a title?
-In my experience reading scholarship essays, a title is very optional.
+In my experience reading essays of all types, a title is very optional.
 If it is an especially clever or necessary title, then sure, go for it!

 Related: How to write an essay about yourself